aleph-im/aleph-vm/TESTING.md

 # Testing aleph-vm

-This proedure describes how to run tests on a local system.
+This procedure describes how to run tests on a local system.

 Tests also run on GitHub Actions via [the following workflow](./.github/workflows/test-on-droplets-matrix.yml).